LukaszPasich/Cookable-MS3/README.md

 ### Libraries and frameworks
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used as a Python framework.
 A number of features was imported from flask - render_templates amongst one of them.
 - [jQuery](https://jquery.com/) was used as JavaScript framework.
 A number of components from Materialize was activated via jQuery.
-- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) was used for hashing and unhashing back the passwords.
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) tool was used for hashing and unhashing back the passwords.
 - [Materialize](https://materializecss.com/) grids were used in particular to create and maintain the design layout across different screen/viewport sizes and make the website responsive easily.
 Some dynamic components from Materialize were also used.
 - [Google Fonts](https://fonts.google.com) was used to link the "Montserrat" and "Zilla Slab" fonts.
 - [Font Awesome](https://fontawesome.com) was used for icons.